Amantini1997/FromUbuntu/AIN/Lectures.md

 - or, if the there is a risk in getting the lowest score action (to say, the agent risks its life, or something very bad is related to it), you pick the best score among the worst ones for each action (**maximin**)
     > in this case, argmax(4, 3);

+> **NOTE:** in case a probability is assigned to each output, you do not consider it for the maximin (and maximax) function.

 <br>

 ## Markov Decision Process (MDP)